apache/incubator-brooklyn/docs/README.md

     _build/build.sh help

 The normal build outputs to `_site/`.
-The three builds which are relevant to updating the live site are:
+The three builds which are most relevant to updating the live site are:

 * **website-root**: to build the website only, in the root
 * **guide-latest**: to build the guide only, in `/v/latest/`
 * **guide-version**: to build the guide only, in the versioned namespace e.g. `/v/<version>/`

+There are some others, including `test-both`, which apply slightly different configurations useful for testing.
+Supported options beyond that include `--serve`, to start a web browser serving the content of `_site/`, and `--skip-javadoc`, to speed up the build significantly by skipping javadoc generation.
+A handy command for testing the live files, analogous to `jekyll serve` but with the correct file structure, is:

+    _build/build.sh test-both --skip-javadoc --serve

 Publishing the Website and Guide
 --------------------------------